Langevin equation in heterogeneous landscapes: how to choose the interpretation

+To make sense of the results for different interpretations in inhomogeneous systems, we briefly consider a system in a box with reflecting boundary conditions.
+As this system equilibrates, the distribution converges to $p(x)\sim D^{\alpha-1}(x)$ \cite{SupplMat}.
+From this Boltzmann distribution, we obtain an effective potential $U(x) = -k_B T \ln p(x)$ of the form

+which has a discontinuity, except for the HK case.
+Overall, the changes in $D$ imply changes in the interactions between the tracer and its surroundings.
+The properties of the non-equilibrium PDFs follow from the discontinuity in the potential, i.e. from an unbalanced force in the vicinity of the boundary towards the domain with a lower diffusion coefficient.

-The process treated here does not encompass a confining potential and, as such, it describes an out-of-equilibrium system that does not reach a steady state.
-As a consequence of the absence of confinement, a so-called infinite density emerges \cite{aaronson1997introduction,aghion2020infinite}.
+The process treated in the main part of this work (Fig.~\ref{fig:PDF}) is not confined and, as such, it describes an out-of-equilibrium system that does not reach a steady state.
+Due to the absence of confinement, a so-called infinite density emerges \cite{aaronson1997introduction,aghion2020infinite}.
 Several statistical properties of these processes and their relation with infinite ergodic theory have been previously analyzed \cite{Aghion2019,Leibovich2019}.
 Despite these complexities, the probability $\beta$ does not depend on time, facilitating the analysis of experimental results.
 Given the interpretation, using infinite ergodic theory formalism, it is possible to obtain thermodynamical properties of the system and relations between time- and ensemble-averaged observables.

 One interesting aspect is that Brownian motion with alternating diffusivities maintains the linear time behavior of the MSD, regardless of the interpretation.
-However, the effective diffusion coefficient of the process depends on the interpretation.
-With the It\^o interpretation, the effective diffusivity is equal to the geometric mean of the two diffusion coefficients, while with the Stratonovich interpretation, the effective diffusivity is equal to the arithmetic mean between them.
-Finally, with the HK interpretation, the effective diffusivity is a linear combination of those obtained with the It\^o and Stratonovich interpretations.
+However, the effective diffusion coefficient depends on the interpretation.
+With the It\^o interpretation, the effective diffusivity is equal to the geometric mean of the two diffusion coefficients, while with the Stratonovich interpretation, the effective diffusivity is equal to their arithmetic mean.

 Throughout the study of a simple two-phase heterogeneous environment, we have shown how the overall characterization of the motion depends on the interpretation parameter.
 This result encourages researchers modeling diffusion in heterogeneous environments to consider which interpretation suits best the physics of their system.
-We should bear in mind that the the results do not imply one interpretation is better than the others, or that choosing one makes the others incorrect.
+These results do not imply one interpretation is better than the others, or that choosing one makes the others incorrect.
 Selecting an interpretation simply states how the Langevin equation will be treated.